Established in 2011, Iconicfuture is a technology company who provide brand licensing solutions for

 Alex Alanson is an English-qualified lawyer, having initially spent seven years as a corporate/commercial lawyer in London and Brussels with city firm Ashurst.
 Alex left private practice to focus on the exploitation of sports and entertainment rights on emerging/digital platforms, and has since undertaken major pan-European projects for MGM Studios, the BBC, Blyk and AOL, and for various businesses in the mobile and on-line sector.
 He is a former international oarsman and triathlete, a keen cyclist, and distinctly amateur Angry Birds and Plants v Zombies player.

-Sharon is responsible for content strategy and acquisition.
-A seasoned marketing and licensing veteran, Sharon most recently ran Bennett Branding, a boutique brand licensing agency specializing in brand extension and partnerships.
-Previously, she was SVP of Global Licensing & Strategic Partnerships at Discovery Communications where she was responsible for worldwide licensing operations for Discovery’s cable networks and signature brands.
-Additionally, Sharon held management roles at Saban Consumer Products and Disney Consumer Products.
-Sharon holds a BA in Economics from Vassar College and an MBA from the Anderson School of Management at UCLA.
+Sharon is SVP of Business Development & Licensing where she is responsible for content strategy and acquisition.
+A seasoned marketing and licensing veteran with broad expertise in the consumer products, entertainment, and media industries, Sharon most recently was President of Bennett Branding, a boutique brand licensing agency specializing in brand extension and partnerships.
+Previously, Sharon was SVP of Global Licensing & Strategic Partnerships at Discovery Communications where she was responsible for worldwide licensing operations for Discovery's cable networks and signature brands, including Discovery Channel, Animal Planet, TLC, and more.
+There, she significantly raised Discovery's profile as a major industry licensor and leader in reality entertainment while transforming the licensing division to profitability.

 Moritz is a sports enthusiast and passionate kiteboarder.
 His team of Product Managers oversees all aspects of development and launch of Branded Virtual Goods with the game developers who partner with Iconicfuture.
 In addition he supervises the business with sports licensors, especially the extensive range of football cooperations.
 Moritz has received his MBA in Media Management from Hamburg Media School.